raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Custom character classes aren't difficult to implement on the transpilation side, but modifying our infix-to-postfix parser to support them would get gnarly enough that we'd probably have to go out and start using a "real" parser.
 Which would be appropriate for a production engine, but a distraction for our exploration.

 So we'll skip custom character classes and implement the dot operator first.
-All regular languages are associated with some kimd of total alphabet representing all of the possible symbols in the language.
+All regular languages are associated with some kind of total alphabet representing all of the possible symbols in the language.
 Regexen have the idea of a total alphabet as well, but it's usually implied to be whatever the underlying platform supports as characters.

 For our code, we need to make it explicit, for example: